Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 \subsubsection{Dust production by stars}

 A certain fraction of the elements concurring to dust composition is injected into the ISM by AGB winds, SNIa, and SNII as solid dust particles rather than as gas.
 Since we consider carbon and silicate dust, and we approximate the latter with olivine MgFeSiO$_4$, these elements are C, Si, O, Mg, and Fe.

-We simply assume that for each stellar channel the fraction of dust elements that condenses to dust does not depend on stellar mass nor on metallicity.
-This approach, introduced in one-zone models by \cite{dwek98}, has been adopted by many later computations \citep[e.g.][]{calura08,hirashita15,aoyama17}.
+\edi{For simplicity, we assume that for each of the three stellar dust formation channels, the fraction of each element {\it eligible} to condense to dust is independent of stellar mass and metallicity.
+This approach, is partly similar to that introduced in one-zone models by \cite{dwek98}, and later adopted by many works \citep[e.g.][]{calura08,hirashita15,aoyama17}. } However, we note that the requirement of respecting the partition of MgFeSiO$_4$ for silicates, not considered in the papers mentioned above, introduces a dependence on stellar mass and metallicity of the actual dust condensation efficiencies of O, Mg, Fe and Si.
+The reason is the dependence of stellar ejecta on the latter two parameters and is detailed in the rest of this Section.

 There are several studies on the dependency of dust condensation efficiencies on stellar mass, metallicity and ambient gas density \citep[see e.g.][and references therein]{nozawa07,schneider14}.
 In principle, it would be straightforward to incorporate these dependencies into our formalism.
 However, we have verified that our results are little affected by variations of the assumed efficiencies as large as 30\%, but for very high redshift $z \gtrsim 4$.
 This is because at late times most of the dust mass is produced by accretion of gas onto preexisting seed grains.

-{\bf AGB}.
-As for AGB winds, following \citet{dwek98} we assume that the production of carbon or silicate dust is mutually exclusive, depending on the C/O number ratio in the ejecta.
-This view, broadly supported by observations, relies on the expectation that AGB ejecta are mixed at microscopic level, so that the maximum possible amount of CO is formed.
-Thus, if C/O$>1$, all the oxygen is tied up in CO molecules and only carbon dust is formed.
-When instead C/O$<1$, all the carbon forms CO molecules, while the remaining oxygen combines with Si, Mg and Fe into silicate grains.
-Let $M_{ej,C}^{AGB}$ and $M_{ej,O}^{AGB}$ be the C and O masses ejected by a star particle through the AGB enrichment channel during a given time-step.
-Carbon (silicate) grains form when $M_{ej,C}^{AGB}$ is greater (smaller) than $ 0.75 M_{ej,O}^{AGB}$, where 0.75 is the ratio between O and C atomic weights.
-Due to the C mass lost to CO, the mass of carbon dust produced during the time-step is given by
+{\bf AGB}. \edi{Following \citet{dwek98}, we assume that the production of carbon or silicate dust is mutually exclusive in AGB winds, depending on the C/O number ratio in the ejecta.
+This view, supported by observations, relies on the assumption that AGB ejecta are mixed at microscopic scales.
+As a consequence, the maximum possible amount of CO forms.
+If C/O$>1$, all the oxygen is consumed to produce CO molecules and only the remaining carbon condenses to dust.
+When C/O$<1$, all the carbon ties to CO molecules.
+The leftover oxygen is then potentially available, but usually not entirely consumed (see below), to condense into silicate grains, together with Mg, Si and Fe. }